-- The diagnostic centres will be located in the District hospital premises.
+- The diagnostic centers will be located in the District hospital premises.
 The centre will take over the operations of the existing district laboratory, upgrade it to provide all tests available as per the contract, and provide the necessary equipments for the test as required. - 2.
-The partner shall employ two pathologists per district who will provide the interpretation of results and will be in charge of the day to day operations of the centre. - The partner shall also employ adequate number of administrative staff, lab technicians, lab attendants and cleaning staff for optimal operation of the diagnostic centre. - The partner shall establish the district hospital centre as a hub and can have collection centres in as many public hospitals in the district including Taluka Hospitals. - 5.
-The diagnostic centres shall serve both the patients from the district hospital, referrals sent from Taluka Hospitals

-7. The partner shall comply with the agreed turn-around time for each test so that the operational efficiency is maintained high
+The partner shall employ two pathologists per district who will provide the interpretation of results and will be in charge of the day to day operations of the centre. - The partner shall also employ adequate number of administrative staff, lab technicians, lab attendants and cleaning staff for optimal operation of the diagnostic centre. - 4.
+The partner shall establish the district hospital centre as a hub and can have collection centers in as many public hospitals in the district including Taluka Hospitals - 5.
+The diagnostic centers shall serve both the patients from the district hospital, referrals sent from Taluka Hospital - 6.
+In addition the centre shall serve patients referred by private practitioners, but the charges will be same as for government patients. - 7.
+The partner shall comply with the agreed turn-around time for each test so that the operational efficiency is maintained high